 If November is even half as lovely as October, we’re in for a marvelous month!
 Halloween is now a memory.
 We really believe it’s the children’s favorite holiday despite the stress caused by all that sugar.
 They all enjoyed dressing up in costumes, singing songs and eating special treats!

-November conjures up images of Native Americans and Pilgrims, colored leaves and crisp days.
-In keeping with tradition each class will study seasonal changes and our heritage from their unique perspective.
+November conjures up images of colorful leaves and crisp days.
+In keeping with tradition, each class will study seasonal changes and explore what they are thankful for from their unique perspective.
 Ms. Loretta’s young charges have made incredible progress.
 It’s wonderful to me how quickly the two-year olds seem to grow.
 They studied themselves in September and were introduced to the world of senses in October.
 Now they plan to talk about families and how we all relate, then explore their homes.
 It’s a gradual evolution away from an awareness of themselves towards an awareness of their environment.
 Great things are happening here.
 It’s exciting!

 The three-year-old classes go on safari this month and study jungle animals.
 During the next three weeks they become experts on animal behavior and can easily mimic the antics of chimps, lions, and elephants.
 For many of the children a visit to the Virginia Zoo would be a marvelous reinforcement of the animals they are studying.
 It’s also a wonderful way to spend a warm fall day.
 The Threes finish the month with stories and crafts relating to Thanksgiving.

 Our four-year-old classes hit the trail as they learn about horses, cowboys, and rodeos.
 This is an exciting unit that combines the factual information on horses with delightful stories of the American cowboy.
 In keeping with their developmental levels, the Fours will enjoy stories about the Wild West.
 Letter and number recognition as well as phonics instruction continue on an individual basis.